ADHD Guide

 One of the cruelest things about long projects is that progress feels invisible.
 You’ve been working for two weeks but the project still looks unfinished, and your brain interprets “not done yet” as “haven’t accomplished anything.”
 That kills motivation faster than almost anything.

 A visible progress tracker changes that dynamic completely.
-When you can see a bar filling up, when you hit a milestone and get a visual celebration, your brain registers that effort is producing results.
+When you can see a bar filling up as you shade it in, when you cross a milestone checkpoint by hand, your brain registers that effort is producing results.
 That dopamine hit is what keeps you coming back tomorrow instead of abandoning the project because it “doesn’t feel like it’s going anywhere.”

-The Done Tracker in the Deadline Reverse-Engineering Planner shows both your overall progress and your daily completion status.
-You can see that you’re 40% done, that you’ve completed three of today’s four tasks, and that you’re on track for your next milestone.
-That’s three separate sources of motivation, all visible at a glance.
+The Done Tracker in the Daily OS gives you space for both your overall progress and your daily completion status.
+You can see that you’re roughly 40% done, that you’ve completed three of today’s four tasks, and that you’re on track for your next milestone.
+That’s three separate sources of motivation, all visible at a glance on the page in front of you.

 Your Projects Aren’t Too Big